 Outside of that, you want to make sure that your layout is consistent with the type of content you are providing.
 If you are writing an article for your website, then you want to make sure that the width is not too wide for those types of pages.
 It should be easy to scan back and forth on the page to keep your place.

-2. Full width: Exactly like it sounds, this is a full width layout, with sections that are split on the top and bottom, and not consistently down one side, like with the old sidebars.
-Nothing says “outdated” site like a side bar.
+2. Full width: Exactly as it sounds, this is a full-width layout, with sections that are split on the top and bottom, and not consistently down one side, like with the old sidebars.
+Nothing says “outdated” site like a sidebar.
 Unless, of course, there is a reason for it, like on a blog post. 😉

 3. White space: Previously website designers would shove as much content in as little of a space as possible. this was VERY wrong.
 It makes a site look cluttered and overwhelming.
 Using white space between sections is a good way to give the user a mental break between pieces of information.

 4. Little bursts with graphics: This goes along with number 3.
 Give little bursts of information with an image, icon, graph, table, or some other illustration to break up the content and give a visual representation of what you are talking about, even if it is subtle.
 Study after study shows that this is far more effective than a long paragraph.

 There is one more thing, make sure your site is truly mobile-friendly.
 At least 50% of your traffic will be on some sort of mobile device, and it must work for them as well.
 So make sure your site keeps up with the trends in design, as well as the trends in devices, whether that be larger and larger handhelds, projection devices, VR, or watches, keep it up to date.